-Developing a better understanding of the drivers of Q fever spread in farmed ruminants
+Developing a better understanding of the drivers of Q fever spread in farmed animals

-This project aims to improve understanding of Q fever reservoirs, amplification and transmission pathways to help direct biosecurity resources more efficiently.
-In turn this will reduce the burden of an extremely debilitating disease in rural communities.
+We are a multidisciplinary group that aims to improve understanding of Q fever reservoirs, amplification and transmission pathways.
+Our research will help direct biosecurity resources more efficiently in Australia and more broadly.
+In turn this will reduce the burden of an extremely debilitating disease in rural communities and around the globe.

-The overall objectives of this project are to:
+The overall objectives of our research are to:

-Taking the Query out of Q fever, funded by AgriFutures Australia, brings together research groups government agencies and industry partners from Victoria, New South Wales, Queensland and South Australia.
+Taking the Query out of Q fever, funded by AgriFutures Australia, is a multidisciplinary initiative that brings together research groups, government agencies and industry partners from Victoria, New South Wales, Queensland and South Australia.

 The University of Melbourne